davidbestue/interference_topography/README.md

 ## Psychophysics:

 ***create_pdDataframe.ipynb***
-_From raw txt files generates "idibaps_psychophysics.csv"
+_From raw .txt generates "idibaps_psychophysics.csv"
 Path of this files (.ipynb and .csv): "C:\Users\David\Dropbox\IDIBAPS\my code\Project 1 (master thesis)"_

 ***dist_a_err_analysis.ipynb***
-_Analysis of Angular interference (distributions)_
+_Analysis of Angular interference (perceptual and memory)
-Analysis of Angular interference (perceptual and memory)
+Analysis of Controls (dispersion of angular error with eccentricity)
-Analysis of Controls (dispersion of angular error with eccentricity)_
+Analysis of radial interference_

 <br><br>